 What’s next?
 The caterpillars will pupate, forming a brown, approximately one and a half (males) to two and a half-inch (females) long cocoon around themselves, emerging as adult moths about two weeks later.
 The moths will mate, lay egg masses and die.
 The egg masses will persist until next spring, when they will hatch as tiny caterpillars and start the life cycle again.
 Cocoons, female moths (which cannot fly), and egg masses could be anywhere you’ve found caterpillars.
 Male moths, with their lovely, feathery antennae, will find pheromone-emitting females and fly to them to mate.
 Lap siding, rough tree bark, stacks of firewood, and RV’s seem to be favored locations for egg mass laying.
 Some of these help to explain how Gypsy Moth gets its name.
 As if “ballooning” caterpillars weren’t enough to spread them, all life stages also get around by hitching a ride on campers or other mobile objects, and new infestations are often started unwittingly by recreationists.
 Don’t be one of them.

 Report the furry little monsters!
-If you haven’t already reached out to your municipal and county officials about your Gypsy Moth woes, please do so now so that they can gauge the extent, locations and severity of this community challenge.
-They will ask for your name, address, email, phone number, abundance/density/health of caterpillars, number of egg masses, acres of property and amount of defoliation, and may also inquire about what you had for lunch (kidding–probably not).
+If you haven’t already reported your infestation to the St. CLair County Spongy Moth Program website, please do so now so they can gauge the extent, locations and severity of this community challenge.
+The online form will ask for your name, address, email, phone number, abundance/density/health of caterpillars, number of egg masses, acres of property and amount of defoliation.
 This information will be needed for later defoliation and egg mass surveys.
 We further encourage you to report your observations on the Midwest Invasive Species Information Network (MISIN) website or smartphone app (www.misin.msu.edu/).
 That shows natural resources agencies, researchers, and citizen scientists how the infestation is unfolding across the state and region and how we’re comparing locally.

-Friends of the St. Clair River and the Lake St. Clair Cooperative Invasive Species Management Area are partnering to deliver public education and raise awareness of local invasive species issues such as Gypsy Moths.
+In August 2021, Friends of the St. Clair River was contracted by St. Clair County to re-launch the Spongy Moth Program across the county.
 Reach out to us at www.scriver.org with questions and for more information.

 Do you have nature stories or observations you’d like to share?
 Leave us a comment!